Patrikvo/Automat/readme.txt

 editing ability added

 - client (name, email, organisation, department)  (person and personDossier tables exist, persons can be added to the DB.
-Next is adding the link between dossiers and persons. (many-to-many relationship).
+Next is adding the link between dossiers and persons. (many-to-many relationship). added ability to add/remove person to dossier,
-needed: ability to add/remove person to dossier (UI part works, needs link to DB), "send email button".